-A. Interviews and/or focus groups(15 points)

-- 1. Have your intern supervisor/principal identify a minimum of three leaders in the school community, community at large or business community who have a stake in this issue. - 2.
-Your class study group will develop an interview protocol to be used in interviewing the identified leaders, with the major question being "How well is our school implementing its vision statement?" - 3.
-You will make an appointment with each leader.
-Provide a clear, concise summary of the purpose of the interview, the nature of questions, how data will be used, the right to confidentiality of responses and the time needed for the interview meeting.
+- i.
+Interviews, surveys and/or focus groups(15 points) - 1.
+Have your intern supervisor/principal identify a minimum of three leaders in the school community, community at large or business community who have a stake in this issue. - 2.
+Your class study group will develop an interview or survey protocol to be used in gathering data from the identified leaders, with the major question being "How well is our school implementing its vision statement?" - 3.
+Provide a clear, concise summary of the purpose of theproject, the nature of questions, how data will be used, the right to confidentiality of responses and the time needed.
 When you interview you will use the same questions with each individual.
 The individual may want to have a copy of the questions ahead of time. - 4.
+You must have your plan approved by Dr. Pfoutz by the date indicated in the class schedule. - 5.
 After interviewing the three or more leaders, build a matrix with questions and significant responses.
-Look for common responses, contrasting points of view, lack of clarity of the issue, and other significant concerns. - 5.
+Look for common responses, contrasting points of view, lack of clarity of the issue, and other significant concerns. - 6.
 Your paper will be no more than seven pages in length: - a.
 Page one will emphasize the issue and its importance to the school and to the individuals selected to interview. - b.
 Page Two and Three will summarize the results of the interviews.
-Make sure to describe the role the interviewee has in the issue. - c.
-Page Four will be the matrix for individual interviews and/or a summary table of themes gathered from focus groups. - d.
+Make sure to describe the role the interviewee has in the issue -This section may be the same for each member of your study group. - c.
+Page Four will be the matrix for individual interviews and/or a summary table of themes gathered from focus groups- This section may be the same for each member of your study group. - d.
 Page Five will reflect significant findings. - e.
 Page Six is your plan of action based on the data collected. - f.
 Your summary will be on Page Seven.

-B. Presentation to the Community (10 points)
+Include your reaction to the experience and the data gathered. - ii.
+Presentation to the Community (10 points)

-Using the interview information gathered, build a five-minute presentation about "How Well We Are Implementing Our School Mission".
-The presentation will be delivered in class with the audience being parents, teachers and community members of your school.
-In the speech you will emphasize how the school is implementing its vision and how it can do a better job.
+Using the interview information gathered, build a five to ten-minute presentation about "How Well We Are Implementing Our School Vision".
+The presentation will be delivered in class with the audience being community members of your school/school division.
+In the speech you will emphasize how the school/school division is implementing its vision and how it can do a better job.
 Be sure you address your presentation to the specified audience-not to your professor and classmates.